lucabutikofer/lucabutikofer.github.io/about.md

 ## In brief

 I am a postdoctoral researcher at the University of Lausanne investigating how living things interact with the landscapes of which they are part.
-The last two years in this institute saw me forecasting the evolution of both [land-cover in Switzerland](../projects/Project_4C.md) and Alpine plant communities in Swiss proglacial zones.
-While the main focus of 2024-25 will be on the conservation of crop wild relatives in Europe.
+The last two years in this institute saw me forecasting the evolution of both [land-use/land-cover](../projects/Project_4C.md) and Alpine plant communities in Switzerland.
+The main focus of 2024-25 will be on the conservation of crop wild relatives in Europe.

 ## In a little more depth